Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons10.md

 ## Obtaining testnet funds -> Tenderly virtual testnets
 - Obtaining testnet funds can be difficult as faucets often require you to hold mainnet funds or sign in with some other service like GitHub.
+- So, instead of deploying and interacting on a testnet like Sepolia, you can use a Tenderly virtual testnet.
+More information on creating your own virtual testnet can be found in [this video](https://updraft.cyfrin.io/courses/blockchain-basics/basics/sending-your-first-transaction-tenderly)!
 -